steveshogren/blog-source/source/_posts/2015-11-10-compassionate-interviewing.markdown

   * Both passing and failing candidates should leave wishing they could work here
   * We should render the same decision if the interview is repeated multiple times
-  * The candidate should know the process in advance and not need to "cram" in any way
+  * The candidate should know the process in advance and not improve with "cramming"
-  * Candidate should feel we are working "side-by-side" instead of "face-to-face"
+  * The candidate should feel they are working collaboratively with us instead of us against them

 ## The Ideal Candidate